-Based on the feedback received in the 2017 methodology review and 2019 online consultation, several methodological changes were made to the data quality tests in order to improve the quality of the automated assessment of IATI data.
-Information on the public consultations, the feedback received and Publish What You Fund's responses are available at: https://github.com/pwyf/2017-technical-consultation/issues and https://github.com/pwyf/latest-index-indicator-definitions.
+Based on the feedback received in online consultations prior to each Index, several methodological changes were made to the data quality tests in order to improve the quality of the automated assessment of IATI data.
+Information on each of the public consultations, the feedback received and Publish What You Fund's responses are available at: https://github.com/pwvf.

-Clarifying the methodology of the automated assessment to donors and partner organisations
+Clarifying the methodology of the automated assessment to organisations and partner organisations